threefoldtech/info_grid/src/documentation/faq/faq.md

 ### What is the difference between a 3node and a ThreeFold farm?

 A 3node is a single server connected to the Grid.
 Each 3node is linked to a farm.
 A farm can be composed of multiple 3nodes.

-### I've read that ThreeFold built an Operating System (OS) from scratch, is it true?

-Indeed, to have a quantum safe technology and nodes capabling on running the widest range of softwares, the team built an operating system from the ground up, the almighty Zero-OS.
-Read the next question for more info on Zero-OS.

 ### What is Zero-OS from ThreeFold?